Senator: Chief had no radio during Uvalde school shooting - NewsBreak

 Senator: Chief had no radio during Uvalde school shooting

-Sen. Roland Gutierrez told The Associated Press in a brief telephone interview that a Texas Department of Public Safety official told him school district police Chief Pete Arredondo was without a radio during the May 24 attack by a lone gunman that left 19 students and two teachers dead.
+Sen. Roland Gutierrez told The Associated Press in a brief telephone interview that a Texas Department of Public Safety official told him school district police Chief Pete Arredondo was without a radio during the May 24 attack by a lone gunman at Robb Elementary School that left 19 students and two teachers dead.
 Seventeen more people were injured.

-Authorities have not said how other law enforcement officials were communicating with Arredondo on the scene.
+Authorities have not said how Arredondo was communicating with other law enforcement officials at the scene, including the more than a dozen officers who were at one point waiting outside the classroom where the gunman was holed up.
 Arredondo heads the district’s small department and was in charge of the multi-agency response to the shooting.

-Arredondo has not responded to multiple interview requests from AP since the attack, including a telephone message left with the school district police Friday.1 dead in officer-involved shooting in Lexington Co.
+He has not responded to multiple interview requests from AP since the attack, including a telephone message left with district police Friday.

+The apparently missing radio is the latest detail to underscore concerns about how police handled the shooting and why they didn't confront the gunman faster, even as anguished parents outside the school urged officers to go inside.
+The Justice Department has said it will review the law enforcement response.

 Focus has turned to the chief in recent days after Steven McCraw, the head of the Texas Department of Public Safety, said Arredondo believed the active shooting had turned into a hostage situation, and that he made the “wrong decision” to not order officers to breach the classroom more quickly to confront the gunman.